 The epidermis in babies is 20% thinner and the stratum corneum is 30% thinner than that of an adult5, which increases susceptibility to permeability and dryness.6 From birth, barrier function and the water handling properties of the stratum corneum are continually optimising and the properties that make infant skin unique are thought to persist at least through the first 12 months of life.7 Dry patches of skin can often appear, but this does not mean a baby has eczema.

 Newborns do not need to be bathed every day.
 Three times a week should be enough until babies becomes more mobile.8 Always avoid soap products that lather when bathing babies, as these can include ingredients which can be harmful to babies’ skin.

-An emollient cream should be applied all over baby’s body as often as needed to prevent dry skin forming.
+An emollient cream should be applied all over baby’s body as often as needed to prevent dry skin from forming.
 If parents are using wipes on their baby’s skin, they should be advised to use fragrance-free and alcohol-free baby wipes that do not contain unnecessary ingredients.
 WaterWipes and WaterWipes for Weaning are the world’s purest baby wipes and provide gentle but effective cleansing for babies and toddlers’ skin.
 Make sure the baby’s skin is completely dry before applying an emollient.

 Babies often get eczema, symptoms of which are patches of red, dry and itchy skin on the face or behind the ears, and in the creases of the neck, knees and elbows.9